-GRIT GRADE 9-12 LENGTH 18-36 WEEKS .50 - 1 CREDIT
+GRIT GRADE 8-12 LENGTH 18-36 WEEKS .50 - 1 CREDIT

 Among the highest predictors of success, both in school and in life, are a person's ability to perform three skills well: problem-solving, self-advocacy, and perseverance.
-GRIT is a course designed to explicitly teach these skills, in a structured setting, to allow each student their greatest opportunity at success.
-Students will receive instruction and practice in the following areas: goal setting, learning strengths, materials management, time management, initiative, task completion, study strategies, communication, critical thinking, collaboration, and accountability.
-Designed for students who thrive on structure and who benefit from extra academic support via individualized attention and assistance, this class provides the GRIT needed to succeed in school and in life.
+GRIT is a course designed to explicitly teach these skills in a structured setting and will allow each student their greatest opportunity at success.
+Students will receive instruction and practice in the following areas: goal setting, materials management, time management, task initiation and completion, study strategies, communication, critical thinking, collaboration, and accountability.
+Designed for students who thrive on structure and who benefit from additional academic support, this class provides the GRIT needed to succeed in school and in life.
+Only students in grade 9 and above will take this course for high school credit.

-ADULTING 101 GRADE 10-12 LENGTH 18 WEEKS .50 CREDIT
+ADULTING 101 GRADE 8-12 LENGTH 18 WEEKS .50 CREDIT

 In this course, students will experience the everyday tasks and responsibilities of an independent adult.
 These include but are not limited to maintaining a budget, food selection and preparation, utility payments, medical care, communication, and major expense purchasing.
-Learning will be interactive to simulate real-life situations and may occasionally take place off campus to visit banks, stores, dealerships, etc.
+Learning will be interactive to simulate real-life situations and may occasionally take place off campus to visit banks, stores, dealerships, etc. A fee is charged for this course.
+Only students in grade 9 and above will take this course for high school credit.

-TEEN WELLNESS GRADE 9-12 LENGTH 36 WEEKS 1 CREDIT
+COOKING GRADE 8-12 LENGTH 18 WEEKS .50 CREDIT